anuragkanwar/expense-tracker/API_ROUTES.md

 - Legacy: Supported for backward compatibility; avoid for new clients
 - Stub 501: Route defined but not yet implemented (returns 501)
 - (Implicit) All endpoints require authentication unless noted
-- Idempotency-Key: Required for settlement creation (legacy & allocation)
+- Idempotency-Key: Required for settlement allocation creation

 Auth and user management :
 POST /api/v1/auth/register Creates a new user account.